duanronx-code/MambaCDet/README.md

 # MambaPMDet
-This repository contains the core modules of the MambaPMDet paper.
+This repository contains the core modules of the MambaPIVDet paper.

 ！！！！ The source code will be made publicly available once the paper is accepted.